-Call waiting times seem to be getting longer and longer, and Australian consumers are getting more and more fed up with it.
+Call centre waiting times seem to be getting longer and longer, and Australian consumers are getting more and more fed up with it.

 An investigation by reporter Nat Wallace on Channel 9 earlier this year revealed the following wait times: